 Spaghetti with Bolognese Sauce

-The sauce may be made without pork; just use an additional pound of ground beef.
+The sauce for our version of this rustic Italian classic includes ground pork.
+If you'd like to skip the pork; just use an additional pound of ground beef.

 - 1 tablespoon olive oil

 - 3 carrots, finely chopped (1 cup)

 - 1 pound ground beef

 - 1 can (28 ounces) crushed tomatoes in puree

 - Finely grated Parmesan cheese, for serving

 Make sauce: In a Dutch oven (or 5-quart saucepan), heat oil over high heat.
 Add onions, carrots, and garlic; cook, stirring, until slightly softened, about 2 minutes.
 Add beef and pork; cook, breaking up meat with a spoon, until no longer pink, about 5 minutes.
 Stir in tomato paste; cook 1 minute.
 Season generously with salt and pepper.